 Changes to government regulations (other than those related to marine parks) can impact on marine-related industries such as commercial fishing, aquaculture and tourism.
-Examples of relatively recent changes in government regulation relevant to the SJBGMP include:
+Examples of relatively recent changes in government regulation relevant to the NIGMP include:

-- The introduction in 2012 of possession limits for recreational fishers (PIRSA 2011c), which were designed to prevent visiting recreational fishers from stock-piling large amounts of fish.
-This change may affect the visitation rates of recreational fishers. - The amalgamation in 2014 of management regions A and B for the Western Zone Abalone Fishery (Stobart et al. 2015a), which enables fishers more freedom to obtain their annual quota in coastal waters from the Western Australian border to just north of Arno Bay in Spencer Gulf.
-This change may affect the visitation rates of commercial abalone fishers to the SJBGMP. - An application is currently underway to change the aquaculture zoning regulations in the SJBGMP.
-The proposed changes could impact both the aquaculture industry and the Marine Scalefish Fishery in the SJBGMP.
+- The introduction in 2012/13 of spatial closures to manage interactions with Australian sea lions in the demersal gill net shark fishery (AFMA 2014, Georgeson et al. 2014), which reduced the available area for fishing in South Australia.
+This change has reduced the visitation rate of commercial shark fishers to the west coast of South Australia and the amount of catch off-loaded at Port Lincoln. - The amalgamation in 2014 of management regions A and B for the Western Zone Abalone Fishery (Stobart et al. 2014), which enables fishers more freedom to obtain their annual quota in coastal waters from the Western Australian border to just north of Arno Bay in Spencer Gulf.
+This change may affect the visitation rates of commercial abalone fishers to the NIGMP. - A review of the white shark cage-diving tourism policy was undertaken in 2011, resulting in limits on the number of days per year that cage-diving activities could be undertaken (DEWNR unpublished data) and included a re-assessment and re-allocation of the licenses to undertake cage-diving activities.